• broken image

 FIGHT FOOTWEAR FAKES

-A Site to Educate on Shoe Intellectual Property Issues and Eradiate Counterfeit Footwear
+A Site to Educate on Shoe Intellectual Property Issues and Eradicate Counterfeit Footwear

 • Protecting Footwear IP Globally